 Foods such as corn, both on and off the cob, are summertime staples and, chances are, your dog is going to want you to share.
-While some of the foods you’re grilling and serving might be unsafe to share with him, luckily for him, corn is not one of them.
+While some of the foods you’re grilling and serving might be unsafe to share with your dog, luckily for him, corn is not one of them.

-It’s not unsafe or terrible if you feed your dog corn, a small amount won’t harm him; just make sure that you do so in moderation.
+It’s not unsafe or terrible if you feed your dog corn.
+A small amount won’t harm him.
+Just make sure that you do so in moderation.
 Corn is one of the most popular cereal grains in the world and may contain a good amount of several vitamins and minerals, depending on the type of corn.